NEW YORK, NY—Documentary filmmaker Ken Burns recently announced plans to make yet another epic documentary. The topic? Himself.

 Yet Burns was surprised to discover that Mitchum has been deceased for some time.
 “I guess when you constantly look at life through a camera lens, even a super expensive one, you miss some of the grander details like the demise of an iconic American voice like Mr. Mitchum’s,” Burns said.

-In Mitchum’s place will be the soothing David McCullough, best known for his narration of the film Seabiscuit, an adaptation of his book by the same name.
+In Mitchum’s place will be the soothing David McCullough, known for his narration of the film Seabiscuit, an adaptation of his book by the same name, as well as for his numerous historical works.

 Ken Burns by Ken Burns is tentatively scheduled for release next summer.